LCOV - code coverage report

 316 : /**

-317 : * Returns the first element of the list.
+317 : * Get the data of a node based on the node's index.

 318 : *